strmlineapp-ux/agileflow/docs/data-documentation.md

 ## Shared Calendar Entity
 **Firestore Collection**: `/calendars/{calendarId}`

-This entity represents an internal AgileFlow calendar.
+This entity represents an internal Strm calendar.
 These are managed on a dynamically configured page by an administrator (e.g., a page with a "Calendars" tab).

 ### Synchronization Strategy: Google Calendar Push Notifications (Best Practice)